gannochenko/gannochenko/README.md

 ### Hi there 👋

+My name is Sergei, I am a full-stack software engineer in the JavaScript domain.
+My life is tech and tech is my life.
+I enjoy writing efficient, clean code of high standard, as well as making crappy prototypes to validate ideas.
+Sometimes I [publish articles](https://gannochenko.dev/blog) on what I recently discovered, hoping to save somebody else's efforts.

+Besides coding I adore good XII-XIX century european brick architecture, as well as some modern one, so while travelling [I take photos here and there](https://www.instagram.com/gannochenko_arch/).
+I am also studying German, because, you know, I need that to survive in Germany^^.
+On top of that, right now I am learning investment and finance as a hobby.
+Who knows where it brings me, haha.

+So yeh, I am a passionate learner, in deep love with what I do.
+Currently I am based in Berlin, Germany, where I help great companies in making products of their customers dreams.

 <!--
 **gannochenko/gannochenko** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.